Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Tables for the Irreducible Quantum Flag Manifolds

-\begin{remark} By a theorem of Atiyah, a $2m$-dimensional compact Hermitian manifold is spin if and only if its canonical line bundle $\Om^{(m,0)}$ admits a holomorphic square root \cite[Proposition 3.2]{AtiyahSpinSurfaces}.
-Thus from Table~\ref{table:CQFMsEk} we see that the classical Grassmannians $\mathrm{Gr}_{s,n+1}$, and the classical Lagrangian Grassmannians $\mathbf{L}_n$, are spin for all $n \in 2\mathbb{N} + 1$.
-Moreover, the even quadrics $\mathbf{Q}_{2n}$, and the spinor varieties $\mathbf{S}_n$, are spin, for all $n \in \mathbb{N}$.
-For the exceptional cases, both the Caley plane and the Freudenthal variety are spin.
-Atiyah's theorem suggests a definition for noncommutative Hermitian spin structures with a substantial ready-made family of noncommutative examples.
-Whether or not this will prove a fruitful idea remains to be seen, although initial investigation suggests that noncommutative Hermitian spin structures are closely related to Connes' notion of reality for spectral triples \cite{Connes}. \end{remark}
+\begin{remark} By a theorem of Atiyah, a $2m$-dimensional compact Hermitian manifold is spin if and only if its canonical line module $\Om^{(m,0)}$ admits a holomorphic square root \mbox{\cite[Proposition 3.2]{AtiyahSpinSurfaces}}.
+Thus from Table~\ref{table:CQFMsEk} we see that the classical Grassmannians $\mathrm{Gr}_{s,n+1}$, and the classical Lagrangian Grassmannians $\mathbf{L}_n$, are spin for all $n \in 2\mathbb{Z}_{> 0} + 1$.
+Moreover, the even quadrics $\mathbf{Q}_{2n}$, and the spinor varieties $\mathbf{S}_n$, are spin, for all $n \in \mathbb{Z}_{> 0}$.
+For the exceptional cases, both the Cayley plane and the Freudenthal variety are spin.
+Atiyah's theorem suggests a definition for noncommutative Hermitian spin structures with a substantial ready-made family of noncommutative examples. \end{remark}